 The Council of the Incorporated County of Los Alamos is the governing body of Los Alamos County and was created by the Los Alamos County Charter.
 The Charter is relatively undemanding with respect to Council procedure, format, and operating methods, so the Council is, to a large extent, self-regulating.
 The following rules, therefore, are adopted as a set of operating procedures to which the Council voluntarily binds itself, except as otherwise provided herein.
-The current edition of Robert's Rules of Order apply only where Council rules are silent.
+The current edition of Robert's Rules of Order is used as a guide apply only where Council rules are silent.
 If any of these rules are found to conflict with the Los Alamos County Charter, the Charter shall take precedence.
+The County Charter, along with the Los Alamos County Code of Ordinances can be found on the Los Alamos County webpage.